flipz357/HIPE-2026/_pages/tasks.md

 - **`isAt`** – Is the person located at the place in the **immediate temporal context** of the document?

 This design supports different downstream goals — from **spatial biographies** to **historical event contextualization**.

 ---

+## Input and Output Format

+Each document will be provided with:

+- Full article text (OCR with possible errors)
+- A list of **person entities** (de-duplicated by surface form or linked ID)
+- A list of **place entities**
+- Metadata (e.g., document language, publication date)

+Participants must return a classification for each possible `(person, place, relation)` triple using:

+- `true`: strong textual evidence supports the relation
+- `plausible`: plausible inference can be made from context
+- `false`: no evidence or explicitly contradicted

+---